ansible-middleware/nextgen-website/content/en/_index.md

     icon: reporting.png
     description: >
       Understand what is currently running, where its deployed and the current state.
+benefits:
+  - title: Consistent
+    icon: "🔄"
+    description: >
+      Ensure reliability with a consistent development and deployment model to create, modify, deploy, and manage business apps in an automated fashion.
+  - title: Flexible
+    icon: "⚡"
+    description: >
+      Implement simple, single-site installations on a flexible platform, with the potential to grow across geographies and platforms.
+  - title: Repeatable
+    icon: "♻️"
+    description: >
+      Write once and quickly install, upgrade, rollback, configure, and scale without manual intervention.
+  - title: Reliable
+    icon: "✓"
+    description: >
+      Operate and manage large-scale JBoss infrastructure without the risk of manual errors.
 tech:
   - title: Ansible
     icon: ansible.png